bryce-bowles/helpdesk-optimization-proposal/README.md

-# Optimization and Simulation Proposal for SCC Bureau of Insurance
+# Helpdesk Optimization and Simulation Proposal for SCC Bureau of Insurance
 Proposed optimization and simulation framework to benefit helpdesk request distribution and simulate future request volume.